Did you know… your brain shrinks a decade before signs of Alzheimer’s disease appear.

-A) Focused intervention to achieve optimal brain health by the Big Four staples:
+- Focused intervention to achieve optimal brain health by the Super Six staples.

 You have the option of joining an existing group of Campers or creating your own private Boot Camp with colleagues, family, or friends.

-Camp Size: Brain Boot Camp is a 4-hour interactive class in a non-intimidating environment.
-Two 2-hour sessions are recommended.
+Camp Size: Brain Boot Camp is a 2-day non-intimidating interactive program.
+Sessions are two hours in length.

 Camp size/pricing options:

 - 4-10 Campers per session